Frequently Asked Questions

-A: No. Maryland Transit Authority (MTA) provides several bus routes convenient for travel to and from the BCCC campuses and the BioPark, which include the following Metro Subway Stations: Mondawmin (near the Liberty Campus) to Lexington Market (near the BioPark) to Shot Tower (near the Harbor Campus), and bus lines 7, 91, and 27 on the west side; 1, 10, 61, and 64 downtown; and, 5, 8, 19, and 36 on the east side.
-Effective August 2009, the City provides a FREE shuttle called the Charm City Circulator to get around downtown Baltimore.
-The Circulator will include 21 clean-energy buses and three convenient routes, arriving every ten minutes with service seven days a week.
-The first route, started in mid-August, runs along Pratt and Lombard streets from the University of Maryland BioPark at Baltimore Street on the west side to Central Avenue at Inner Inner Harbor East.
-Two additional routes to be launched after Labor Day include a Charles Street, and a Hopkins – City Hall route.
+Maryland Transit Authority (MTA) provides several bus routes convenient for travel to and from the BCCC campuses and the BioPark, which include the following Metro Subway Stations: Mondawmin (near the Liberty Campus) to Lexington Market (near the BioPark) to Shot Tower (near the Harbor Campus), and bus lines 7, 91, and 27 on the west side; 1, 10, 61, and 64 downtown; and, 5, 8, 19, and 36 on the east side.

 Q: Is there a place to eat within the BioPark?

-A: Yes, there is a café on the ground floor of the building where the BCCC Life Sciences Institute is located.
+A: Yes, Gourmet Café is located on the ground floor of the building where the BCCC Life Sciences Institute is located.
+Gourmet Café offers 10% discount with BCCC student ID.
 There are also other eateries in the neighborhood.

 Q: Can I buy my textbooks at BioPark?

 A: No. Textbook services will remain with the bookstore at the BCCC Liberty campus.

 Q. What UM BioPark benefits will I enjoy as a BCCC Life Sciences Institute student?